 Audit “About” Pages

-Your “Contact Us,” “About Us,” or “About” page holds important information for people viewing your website.
-Google’s Search Quality Rater Guidelines recognize this importance.
+Google’s Search Quality Rater Guidelines recognize that your “Contact Us,” “About Us,” or “About” page holds important information for people viewing your website.

 - Why should people trust your company?